-- reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; and - reliance on the third party for regulatory compliance, quality assurance, and safety and pharmacovigilance reporting.
+- reliance on the third party for producing the peptide materials or product candidates according to the detailed specifications; - reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; and - reliance on the third party for regulatory compliance, quality assurance, and safety and pharmacovigilance reporting.

-Third-party manufacturers may not be able to comply with current good manufacturing practices, or cGMP, regulations or similar regulatory requirements outside the United States.
-Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates or medicines, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our medicines and harm our business and results of operations.
+Third-party manufacturers may not be able to comply with current good manufacturing practices ("cGMP"), regulations or similar regulatory requirements outside the United States.
+Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in us being subject to sanctions, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates or medicines, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our medicines and harm our business and results of operations.